The best cat shampoos I’ve found are:

 Those are just the steps I follow.
 My cats are easy to wash now because they’re used to it.
 If you consistently reward them with treats afterwards, they should learn to tolerate it.

 There are lots of great cat shampoos out there, especially if you’re shopping online.
 For that reason, it’s best to do your research and make sure you’re getting a product that suits your (and your kitty’s) particular needs.
-I’ve picked favorites for a few of the most common purposes below.
+I’ve picked a few which look good below.

-If you and your kitty don’t have any particular requirements like allergies or infection (lucky you!) then I think Earthbath is a brand that will suit most people.
+If you and your kitty don’t have any particular requirements like allergies or infection then I think Earthbath is a brand that will suit most people.
 Its ingredient list is gentle and all-natural with a yummy cherry scent.
 It offers a combined shampoo and conditioner to leave your cat’s locks looking nicer than yours (boo hoo).
 The price is really reasonable.
-There are a ton of variations such as the Light Coat Brightener for paler kitties.

 We haven’t had to deal with unpleasant infestations like mites, ticks and fleas because our cats are indoor only.
 However, if this is something your kitty is at risk for, Adams Plus Flea & Tick Shampoo comes highly recommended.
 This cat tick shampoo is effective for 28 days after application.
 Adam’s Plus works on dogs too so you can do the whole menagerie.
 Although the formula has to be harsh to thoroughly rid your cat of its unwanted guests, Adams Plus contains soothing ingredients.
 Oatmeal, coconut extract, lanolin and aloe condition the skin and hair throughout the process.

-If your little fuzzball is unlucky enough to catch a fungal infection, don’t worry.
-It’s easily treated with a medicated shampoo.
+This is an antifungal shampoo for cats.
+If your little fuzzball is unlucky enough to catch a fungal infection, don’t worry – a medicated shampoo can usually clear it up.
 Miconazole is the same drug used in human lotions for athlete’s foot and ringworm.
-It’s available in pet-safe form from Davis in an antifungal shampoo.
+It’s available in pet-safe form from Davis in an cat antifungal shampoo.
 Again, it’s free from all artificial dyes and fragrances.
-Davis’s Miconazole shampoo contains oatmeal and coconut derivatives to lock in moisture and relieve itching.
+It also contains oatmeal and coconut derivatives to lock in moisture and relieve itching.

 I love dry shampoo, as do a lot of women.
 It’s quick and convenient when you don’t feel like a full wash.
 Well, the same applies to waterless cat shampoo!
 In fact, it’s even more useful for cats.
 My long-haired boy just loves to sit on our electronics after a wash (they’re warm!) which is obviously dangerous.
 With a dry shampoo, we don’t have to worry about this.